andrioni/snowplow.github.com/_posts/2014-08-31-analyzing-page-view-data-in-neo4j.md

 +------------------------------------------------------------+
 </pre>

-## How long does it take users to get from one page to another?
+<h2 id="how-long-does-it-take-users-to-get-from-one-page-to-another">5.
+How long does it take users to get from one page to another?</h2>

 In order to understand how users are using a website, we may want to measure how long it took them to get from a specified page to another specified page, measured in terms of the number of intermediate pages.
 We can do that in Neo4J by first matching the pages we're interested in as well as the pattern joining them.